Five signs your website needs improving

 Over a quarter of web usage is now through smart phones and tablets.
 If your website isn't mobile friendly you could be losing valuable business opportunities.
 By having a responsive website, people will be able to view your business on smaller sized screens easily (don't underestimate how much a non-responsive website can put mobile users off your business).

-If you would like help investigating why your website isn’t doing what you need it to, call the experts at Hallway who will be able to shed some light on the matter.
-We can then advise you on the various options available to you including website redesign, SEO, PPC, app development and copywriting.
+Curious to look into why your website isn’t doing what you need it to?
+Check out our services, or call us today!
+We can advise on the various options available including website redesign, SEO, PPC, app development and copywriting.

 Image credit: Bill Bertram